DangelTheMangel/P2-semester-project/README.md

 including combat and lockpicking.
 These features were not implemented because of time restrictions.

-This program can be run by downloading it, opening up Unity Hub and adding the folder as a project.
+This project can be opened by downloading [the latest release](https://github.com/DangelTheMangel/P2-semester-project/releases/latest), opening up Unity Hub and adding the folder as a project.
-To run it optimally, you will need the following version of unity: 2020.3.30f1 Android Build Support is also required to play the game on a mobile device.
-Can be played directly in the unity editor or with a build.
+To run it optimally, you will need unity version: 2020.3.30f1 The game can be played directly in the unity editor or with a build.
 Do note however that there is no quit option while playing a level in a PC build.

-How to play:
+## How to play:
 PC:
 Single click an option in the menu to read it
 Double click an option to select it